urakubo/Dojo-standalone/README.md

 Launch the .

+4-1) Download Mojo-style .

-Load a stack of 2D EM images (tiff/png sequential files) and by use of .
+4-2) Prepare a stack of 2D EM images (tiff/png sequential files) and segmentated images (tiff/png sequential files).

+5) Download the Dojo-standalone.

+6) Command "python main.py", this launches a small gui that has 4 pulldown menus [File, Edit, Plugin, Help].

+7) Select dojo

 ## A part of many unresolved problems:

-1) Manual operation board (the bottom half of the small GUI panel) is under development.
+1) Manual operation board (the bottom half of the small GUI) is under development.

 2) It nearly works on Python3.5.
 But I do not understand how to stop tornado.web.Application under asyncio.set_event_loop that is required by Python3 (tornado is provided in: DojoStandalone.py, stop signals are sent by TerminateDojo/wxFileIO.py/wxMain and SaveChanges.py/Filesystem).